Highland Lakes Christmas Lights Guide

 - Burnet County shows off its county courthouse in Burnet with lights on the square.
 The annual Christmas on the Square includes a parade and vendors then the lighting of the courthouse.
 You can still see the lights every evening as you stroll along downtown businesses.

-- In Granite Shoals, you can walk through the ever-growing Christmas by the Highway display just off the Phillips Ranch Road and RR 1431 intersection.
+- In Granite Shoals, you can walk through the ever-growing Christmas by the Highway display just off of RR 1431.

 Along with numerous Christmas lights displays, other holiday events include fun in the snow and opportunities to step back in time 100 years, or 2,000 years.